gshubhamk/gshubhamk.github.io/index.md

 ## Projects
 ---

-### Asynchronous discontinuous-Galerkin method
+### Asynchronous discontinuous Galerkin method
-The objective is to introduce an asynchronous computing approach to the discontinuous-Galerkin method by relaxing communication/synchronization at a mathematical level while solving time-dependent partial differential equations in a distributed memory setting, analyze the numerical properties of the new formulation, and demonstrate its scalability.
-The final goal is to develop a highly scalable DG-based PDE solver for massively parallel supercomputers.
+The objective of this work was to introduce an asynchronous computing approach to the discontinuous Galerkin method by relaxing communication/synchronization at a mathematical level while solving time-dependent partial differential equations in a distributed memory setting, analyze the numerical properties of the new formulation, and demonstrate its scalability.
+The final goal was to develop a highly scalable DG-based PDE solver for massively parallel supercomputers within the open-source finite element library deal.II.

 ---